Henry Frederick, Prince of Wales: Music, games and sports

 Prince Henry was introduced to a variety of sports at Stirling Castle.
 In September 1600 he was bought two golf clubs, two staffs, and four rackets.
 The handles were covered with velvet and dressed with metal passementerie.
 In September 1601, an English visitor, Thomas Musgrave, saw Henry dance, leap, and wield a pike.
 On Sunday 8 May 1603 Henry exercised in the castle garden, watched by his mother, played billiards after dinner, and after supper "ran and played at the boards".
+Henry had a huntsman, Thomas Pott, who continued to serve him in England.
+Pott travelled abroad several times, taking gifts of dogs from the young prince to European rulers.

-In England, Henry was tutored in music by Alfonso Ferrabosco the younger, Nicholas Villiard, and Walter Quinn.
+Henry was tutored in music by Alfonso Ferrabosco the younger, Nicholas Villiard, and Walter Quinn.
 Thomas Giles taught him to dance.
-Charles Guerolt taught him the "science of defence", fencing.
+In August 1604 Henry danced for the Spanish envoy, the Constable Velasco, and showed him military pike exercises in the palace garden.
+Charles Guerolt taught Henry the "science of defence", fencing.
 At Oatlands in 1603 Prince Henry told Scaramelli, a Venetian diplomat, about his interests in dancing, tennis and hunting.
-In August 1604 Henry danced for the Spanish envoy, the Constable Velasco, and showed him military pike exercises in the palace garden.
+George Moncrieff was his falconer and kept his hawks.

 In 1606 the French ambassador Antoine Lefèvre de la Boderie noted that Prince Henry played golf, which he described as a Scottish game not unlike "pallemail" or pall-mall.
 One of Prince Henry's biographers, "W. H.", mentioned that Henry nearly hit Adam Newton with a golf ball, and Henry said that would have paid him back.
 Henry also played tennis, and in July 1606 played with his uncle Christian IV of Denmark at Greenwich Palace.
 He had a court for "pall-mall", laid out at St James's Fields, north of St James's Palace.
 It was a long alley surfaced with cockle shells crushed into clay or loam.

-In 1607 Henry sought permission to learn to swim, but the Earls of Suffolk, and Shrewsbury, wrote to Newton that swimming was a "dangerous thing" that their own sons might practise "like feathers as light as things of nought", but was not suitable for Princes as "things of great weight and consequence".
+In 1607 Henry sought permission to learn to swim, but the Earls of Suffolk and Shrewsbury wrote to Newton that swimming was a "dangerous thing" that their own sons might practise "like feathers as light as things of nought", but was not suitable for princes as "things of great weight and consequence".

 A riding school, one of the first in England, was built for him at St James's Palace in 1607.
+Robert Douglas was the prince's master of horse by 1610.
 Henry competed at running at the ring with foreign visitors and diplomats including Louis Frederick, Duke of Württemberg-Montbéliard, in April and May 1610.
 Henry talked of the merits of various breeds of horses and his own Barbary horses to the Venetian ambassador Antonio Foscarini in 1611.

+In March 1609, Henry was entertained by a man with a baboon.
 He revealed an interest in Venetian maritime power and had a plan of the fortification of Palmanova.
 As an indoor amusement, Henry played chess.